Anomaly Detection and Change Point Detection - Reproduced

 Anomalies are patterns in the data that do not conform to a well-defined notion of normal behavior.

-Techniques used to detection anomalies typically require training before using on new data.
+Techniques used to detect anomalies typically require training before using on new data.

 Here we will reproduce the results from Oana Niculaescu's article in XRDS, Applying Data Science for Anomaly and Change Point Detection.

-This article was generated using a Jupyter Notebook.
+This reproduction was generated using a Jupyter Notebook.
 The notebook is available here.

 Detecting Changes